plasmodic/ecto/doc/source/tendril.rst

 functions, that is, a tendrils object is essentially a map of ``std::string`` -> ``shared_ptr<tendril>``.
 Each ecto cell has associated with it three sets of tendrils: parameters, input, and output.
-The scheduler copies data between one cell's output tendril and the input tendril of another cell.
+The *scheduler*, external to the cell, copies data between one cell's output tendril and the input tendril of another cell.

 .. literalinclude:: src/Example01.cpp
    :language: cpp